Software Mitigation of RISC-V Spectre Attacks: Experiments

-As we mentioned before, to run our experiments we used a superscalar, speculative, out-of-order core named BOOM (Berkeley Out-of-Order Machine).
+To run our experiments we used a superscalar, speculative, out-of-order core named BOOM (Berkeley Out-of-Order Machine).
 For this project we used the latest version of BOOM named SonicBoom.
 BOOM can be also integrated in a SoC using the majority of hardware structures from Rocket Chip by loading them like a library.
 BOOM can be used as a part of a larger project named Chipyard which includes a number of different cores, tools, accelerators and simulators.
 From this project, different configurations of a chip can be generated with different numbers of cores, with vectorization support or different number of inputs for certain components.
 In our experiments, we used the smallest available configuration - \verb|SmallBoomConfig|.

-All these configurations can be used directly on FPGAs or using the VCS simulator.
+These configurations can be used directly on FPGAs or using the VCS simulator.
 They can also be executed on the open-source simulator Verilator which was our choice as well.
 Being a software simulated environment, execution times can take a really long time.
 Nevertheless, the results are reliable and the behavior is similar as for the other options.
 Even though we reached out to other vendors that offer RISC-V chips with speculation enabled, in our case this was the only testbed available that we could run our attacks and test our proposed mitigations on.

-To reproduce our experiments, we created a minimal configuration and made it publicly available in our repository \footnote{\url{https://github.com/riscv-spectre-mitigations/Spectre-v2-v5-mitigation-RISCV}}.
-The interested reader is advised to consult the official documentation of BOOM \cite{boomv3} and Chipyard \cite{chipyard} for further study.
+To reproduce our experiments, we created a minimal configuration in the \verb|Spectre-v2-v5-mitigation-RISCV| repository.
+The interested reader should also consult the official documentation of BOOM \cite{boomv3} and Chipyard \cite{chipyard}.

 The mitigations for the scenarios presented in Section~\ref{sec:mitigations} were adapted and integrated in the LLVM toolchain.
 In the future, we hope to get our work integrated in the official LLVM project.
 The patchset and the full tree of the modified LLVM version is also made available online in our repository.
-To reproduce our results, it is necessary to download the updated version of LLVM \footnote{\url{https://github.com/riscv-spectre-mitigations/llvm-retpoline.git}} and build it following the recommendations on their official page.
-Additionally, GNU toolchain version 2.32 for RISC-V \footnote{\url{https://github.com/riscv-collab/riscv-gnu-toolchain}} needs to be installed in the same directory as LLVM.
+To reproduce our results, it is necessary to download the updated version of LLVM and build it following the recommendations on their official page.
+Additionally, GNU toolchain version 2.32 for RISC-V needs to be installed in the same directory as LLVM.

 Our repository also contains programs testing for and, if possible, reproducing the attacks for the two variants of Spectre v2, on indirect jumps (see \verb|indirectBranchSwitch|), and indirect calls (see \verb|indirectBranchFunction|) and also for Spectre v5 (\verb|returnStackBuffer|).
 These can be compiled and executed using the Makefile.
 To activate the mitigation it is necessary to add the parameter \verb|RETPOLINE=1| to the make command.
 For both cases, there are also some variants of the tests that do not need the updated compiler.
 Here, the attack is mitigated directly from the code, using inline assembly and manually replacing the unsafe sections as described in Section~\ref{sec:mitigations}.